Tuesday, October 31, 2017

 by Michael Curtiz & William Keighley

 England, 1191.
-On the way back from a crusade, the English King Richard I (aka Richard Lionheart) is held hostage by the Duke of Austria.
-Richard's unreliable brother Prince John (Claude Rains) takes advantage of the situation by usurping the English throne and commissioning Sir Guy of Guisborne (Basil Rathbone) to impose high taxes on the people.
-The mischievous rebel Robin Hood (Errol Flynn), however, isn't afraid of Prince John and gathers other freedom fighters in the forests of Sherwood.
-Together, they start a guerrilla uprising against the tyrant...
+On the way back from a crusade, the English King Richard I (aka Richard Lionheart) is taken hostage by the Duke of Austria.
+King Richard's unreliable brother Prince John (played by Claude Rains) takes advantage of the situation by usurping the English throne and commissioning Sir Guy of Guisborne (Basil Rathbone) to impose high taxes on the fearful people in England.
+The Saxon nobleman Sir Robin of Locksley (Hollywood star Errol Flynn), however, isn't afraid of Prince John.
+On the contrary: Sir Robin of Locksley becomes the mischivious rebel Robin Hood and gathers other freedom fighters in the forests of Sherwood, to start a guerrilla uprising against the tyrannical Prince John...

 Olivia de Havilland as Maid Marian,